 Where is the line drawn between discriminatory and non-discriminatory practices?
 The answer is complicated.

 Congress enacted a law in 1996 based on a 1991 memo from the U.S. Department of Housing and Urban Development (HUD).
 The HUD recommendations, known as the “Keating Memo” advise that a two-person-per-bedroom standard is acceptable in most situations.
-Even so, rigid restrictions on occupancy standards should be avoided, especially if unit size varies within a housing complex.
+Even so, avoid rigid restrictions on occupancy standards, especially if unit size varies within a housing complex.
 Size and configuration may lend itself to a higher maximum number of occupants per room.
 For example, units with significantly larger bedrooms should have occupancy limits that reflect such differences.
 Looking to local housing codes is a more practical way of setting limits.
 Many communities use the International Property Maintenance Code (IPMC) to enforce local property maintenance.
 The IPMC sets the maximum number of occupants based upon the number and size of bedrooms and the size of living rooms, food preparation areas and dining area.

 Landlords are wise to establish a set of rules for all renters to live by.
 Again, it’s essential that the rules are applicable to all residents and are enforced in a uniform manner.
 Rules that broadly target children are usually considered discriminatory; efforts should be made to construct such rules in a narrow manner that specifies their basis (usually safety).
 For example, a rule that says, “no children under the age of four in the pool area” is discriminatory, while a rule that says, “children under the age of 12 in the pool area must be supervised by a competent swimmer or an adult” is not.